-When it comes to the keto diet, it’s essential to have a plan, especially when you’re just starting out.
+When it comes to the keto diet, it’s essential to have a plan or keto diet menu, especially when you’re just starting out.

-You’re probably aware that keto recipes are low-carb, with plenty of leafy greens and high-quality fats, but what does that look like on your plate?
+You’re probably aware that keto recipes are low-carb and high-fat, with plenty of leafy greens and low-carb veggies.
+But what does that look like on your plate?

-Find out with this 14-day keto meal plan that covers breakfast, lunch, dinner and even the option of dessert.
+Find out with this 14-day keto diet menu for beginners that covers breakfast, lunch, dinner, and even some options for dessert.

-The ketogenic diet is a very low-carb diet, with a focus on consuming high-quality fats and protein.
+The ketogenic diet is a very low-carb diet, with a focus on consuming mostly high-quality, healthy fats, and moderate protein.

 You get into ketosis when you’re eating extremely low-carb and replacing the majority of your calories with healthy fats.
-This change in your diet causes your body to shift from burning carbohydrates (or glucose) as it’s primary source of fuel, to burning fat as its primary source of fuel.
+This change in your diet causes your body to shift from burning carbohydrates (or glucose) as its primary source of fuel to burning fat as its primary source of fuel.

 Carbohydrates are a readily available source of energy for your body (and in the standard American diet).
 When you eat carbs, your body breaks them down into glucose that your tissues and organs can easily use for fuel.

-Once your energy needs are met, excess glucose turns into glycogen — a storage form of glucose — and gets stored in your liver and muscle tissue so that it can be used later.
+Once your energy needs are met, excess glucose turns into glycogen — a storage form of glucose — which gets stored in your liver and muscle tissue so that it can be used later.

-The trick to shifting your body from using glucose as its primary source of fuel to using fat is to deprive your body of glucose.
+The trick to shifting your body from using glucose as its primary fuel source is to deprive your body of glucose.

 In a ketogenic state, your body becomes very efficient at producing ketones and burning them as fuel, hence the name ketosis.

-There are three different types of ketones produced by your body; beta-hydroxybutyrate (BHB), acetoacetate, and acetone.
+Your body produces three different types of ketones: beta-hydroxybutyrate (BHB), acetoacetate, and acetone.